tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ This ugly iron belt is of benefit only when partnered with a magic weapon that deals extra dice of damage when a particular condition is met.
 Activating the belt lets you ignore your weapon’s condition for one attack.

 **Quirk:** Intolerant of the failings of others.

 ---

+#### Tinker’s Belt

+When you take damage from a trap and the natural attack roll was odd, take only half damage from that attack.

+**Quirk:** Constantly mumbles.

+---